 In fact, the entire film revolves around the characterization of the title character, Patrick Bateman (Christian Bale).
 It's a character study, plain and simple.

 From the very beginning Bateman is narrating, and the audience gets a solid insight on the way this handsome, young, rich, successful corporate executive views himself, his friends, and the world around him.
 And there's little mistake that he is indeed insane.

-The fact that Bateman is a handsome, young, rich, successful corporate executive, however, has stirred up some controversy over the film, making it the second time distributor Lions Gate Films has found itself on the firing line (they were first slammed for the release of Kevin Smith's DOGMA, which was viewed as offensive to Christianity).
+The fact that Bateman is a handsome, young, rich, successful corporate executive, however, has stirred up some controversy over the film, making it the second time distributor Lions Gate Films has found itself on the firing line this year (they were first slammed for the release of Kevin Smith's DOGMA, which was viewed as offensive to Christianity).
 Apparently, the public^ doesn't agree with the idea that a character like Bateman can be a serial killer.
 Seems, the average Joe thinks a serial killer has to come from the gutter: a hopeless sociopath living off the dregs of society.
 Never mind that most serial killers have been shown to be highly intelligent, despite their various mental imbalances . . .

 But I digress.